Community-embedded (adjunct) faculty

 I am married and have two adult children that I enjoy spending time with whenever possible.
 My husband and I have been traveling and have the goal of visiting every single state.
 I am down to 10 states and plan on finishing within the next few years.

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 I absolutely love meeting and mentoring future social workers!
 VCU is a wonderful, innovative program, and I'm thrilled to be a part of it!

 What excites you about teaching with the school?
-I love working with students and seeing their on-going growth.
+I love working with students and seeing their ongoing growth.
 The "aha moments" have been a highlight of my role as a field liaison.
 Students have incredible passion for learning, intuition and limitless potential.
 I am honored to be a part of their journey and continue to be passionate about empowering them as social workers.

+In my practice, I utilize strengths-based, trauma-informed communication skills, and incorporate humor and joy whenever appropriate.
+As a social worker, I have found that joy and hope have been integral parts of helping kids, teens and families heal.
 I have a passion for integrating health and fitness into my work with kids, teens and families, including broadening their opportunities to use movement to heal.
-Ask me about barre class and running as coping skills!
+Ask me about the power of running & #weoffthecouch.